SurajDas31/Menagerie/README.md

 2. Clone this project and open the application properties.
 Configure the MySQL connection.
 3. Run the project using your IDE.
 Alternatively, create a JAR file after successfully building the project (found in the target folder).
 4. Simply run the JAR file using the following command: java -jar <jar-name.jar>

+Note: API collections have been added.
+Locate the "Menagerie.Api Collection.json" file.